KenKundert/assimilate/doc/commands.rst

 Info
 ----

-This command prints out the locations of important files and directories.
+This command prints out helpful information about your repository:

 .. code-block:: bash